Rad3d21/Voron0.1/README.md

 https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/MSiemons/TophatHingeV0.1

 Made a handle to pickup based on the doorhandle of the original design.
 Should go on like this one by Ch4rlesB https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Ch4rlesB/V0_Handles_Slim

+Ziptie/tie-wrap brackets that push in and twist to lock.
+Holes in 2 directions for perpendicular or parallel fixing of cables.